mvolkmann/blog/src/smalltalk/41-morphic.md

       - `MouseScrollEvent`
   - `WindowEvent`

-To add event handling to a specific morph instances instead of adding it to the definition of a `Morph` subclass:
+To add event handling to a specific `Morph` instances instead of adding it to the definition of a `Morph` subclass:

-- Open the halo of the morph.
+- Open the halo of the `Morph`.
 - Click the blue Menu button.
 - Press cmd-c (copy to clipboard).
 - Open a Workspace.
-- Press cmd-v (paste) which will insert a morph reference like `ellipseMorph2611483`.
+- Press cmd-v (paste) which will insert a `Morph` reference like `ellipseMorph2611483`.
-- After the morph reference, add code like the following:
+- After the `Morph` reference, add code like the following:

   ```smalltalk
   ellipseMorph2611483 setProperty: #handlesMouseDown toValue: true.